| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 1Then I heard a loud voice from the temple, saying to the seven angels, "Go and pour out on the earth the seven bowls of the wrath of God."

-16:1 "Then I heard a loud voice from the temple, saying to the seven angels" Revelation 15:8 shows that this must be the voice of God Himself.
+16:1 "Then I heard a loud voice from the temple, saying to the seven angels" Revelation 15:8 shows that this must be the voice of God Himself from the holy place (naos).
 This last group of angels had ultimate authority to destroy God's earth.
 In the OT the death angel and the angel of destruction are God's servants, not Satan's.

 Special Topic: Death Angel

-▣ "Go and pour out on the earth the seven bowls of the wrath of God" This is an OT symbol for the judgment of God on
+▣ "Go and pour out on the earth the seven bowls of the wrath of God" These are two PRESENT ACTIVE IMPERATIVES.
+This is an OT symbol for the judgment of God on

 2. unbelieving nations (cf. Ps.
 79:6; Jer 10:25; Ezek.
 22:31; Zeph.
 3:8)